pankazakos/heap-hash-files/README.md

-# heap-isam-files
+# heap-hash-files

-This is the first assignment of database management systems implementation class of 2022-2023.
+This is the first assignment of DBMS implementation class of 2022-2023.